danrobdean/online-services/docs/analytics-pipeline/2-bigquery-gcs-external.md

 ## (1) - Using Permanent BigQuery Tables

-Go to your [BigQuery overview](https://console.cloud.google.com/bigquery), click on (or create) a dataset that has the same region as your GCS bucket & then **Create Table**.
-Use the input below to fill out the form:
+Go to your [BigQuery overview](https://console.cloud.google.com/bigquery), click on (or create) a dataset that has the same region as your GCS bucket ([check](https://console.cloud.google.com/storage/)) & then **Create Table**.
+Use the example input below (or tweak as appropriate to your situation) to fill out the form:

 Either choose a **Native BigQuery Table** (static import of GCS data):